gdoor-org/gdoor/doc/gira-bus.md

 # Bus Protocol
 ## Hardware Layer
 The bus is formed by two wires and is single ended, meaning one of the wire carries power and data and the other wire is ground.
-For the GDOOR hardware adapter, the polarity doesn't matter.
+For the GDoor hardware adapter, the polarity doesn't matter.

 To power the bus devices, a central device called controller powers the bus with ~26 Vdc.
 Bus commands and analog data (audio and video!) are modulated onto this 26V.